front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_kharkiv_(2022).md

 Russian Ministry of Defence spokesman Igor Konashenkov later claimed that Russian forces had secured the surrender of the Ukrainian 302nd Anti-Aircraft Missile Regiment and captured 471 Ukrainian soldiers, a claim that Ukrainian officials denied.
 Ukrainian officials claimed that their forces had destroyed half of Russian military vehicles that had advanced into Kharkiv, including at least 6 GAZ Tigr-Ms.

 By the afternoon of 27 February, Synyehubov reported that Ukrainian forces had regained full control of the city.
 He added that dozens of Russian soldiers had surrendered.
-Fedosenko stated that the Ukrainian forces “drove the Russians out of the city, dag in and that's it.”
+Fedosenko stated that the Ukrainian forces “drove the Russians out of the city, dug in and that's it.”

 On 28 February, Herashchenko claimed that Russian rocket strikes on the city had killed dozens of civilians, while Synyehubov reported that eleven civilians were killed and dozens wounded, and Ihor Terekhov, the mayor of Kharkiv, reporting that nine civilians were killed and 37 were wounded.
 One of those killed was a 25-year-old student from Algeria, who was killed by a Russian sniper.